2nd Chronicles Chapter 13

 13:7 And

-vain men are gathered to him , the sons of Belialבְּלִיַּעַל
+vain men have gathered to him , the sons of Belialבְּלִיַּעַל

 Bəlīyyaʿal is a term occurring in the Hebrew Bible/Old Testament which later became personified as the devil in Christian texts of the New Testament.
 Alternate spellings include Baalial, Balial, Belhor, Beliall, Beliar, Berial, Bylyl and Beliya’al. A Hebrew word “used to characterize the wicked or worthless”.